Table of Contents

 - While the beef is resting, make the horseradish cream sauce.
 Heat the olive oil in a saucepan over medium heat.
 Add the minced shallot and cook until softened, 3 to 4 minutes.
 Stir in the sour cream, cream, and horseradish, and season to taste with salt and pepper.
 Once the sauce is warmed, transfer it to a serving dish.

-Carve the prime rib and serve:
+Carve the roast and serve:

 - If your roast didn't come tied with the rib bones separated from the meat, do it now by running a boning knife along the curve of the bone.